cdlugos03/ENGT481/README.md

 https://www.researchgate.net/publication/348468205_Modeling_and_Control_of_a_Double_Inverted_Pendulum_using_LQR_with_Parameter_Optimization_through_GA_and_PSO

 **Suggestions:**
- - Need a way to tune the angles more precisely.
-Maybe a program could be designed to help tune the second pendulum angle more easily and precisely?
+ - A way to tune the angles more precisely could be helpful.
+Maybe a program could be designed to help find the second pendulum angle more easily and precisely?
- - PID corrections could help reduce/eliminate drifting in the rail position over time.
  - Bearing friction and air resistance are not included in the model.
 These may need to be modeled for the triple pendulum.
+ - This is probably uneccesary, but if a more powerful control computer is needed (replacing the raspberry pi 4) it would likely be easy to switch it out.
+The python code is not raspberry pi specific (at least not that I am aware), and should be easy to adapt.